 The most important things to consider when choosing plants are the type of soil, sun requirements, and water requirements.
 Water loving plants should be planted at the center of the rain garden where water is likely to stand the longest.
 Dry loving plants should be planted near the edges of the rain garden and on berm slopes when needed.
+Most plants will do well in a range of soil types.

 It's nice to consider things like bloom time and color so there is something beautiful to look at in your garden all season long and so that you're providing food for pollinators as often as possible!
 Height is a helpful consideration for aesthetics and logistics.
-Latin names are included so you can verify that the plant you're purchasing is definitely the one listed.
+Latin names are included so you can verify that the plant you're purchasing or reading about is definitely the one listed.